holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/00_morse_code/lesson_plan.md

             - How are the American's sending message?
             - What message are the Russians sending with one bit?
 - How could we come up with a system to send words?
-    - A's to 1 flash, B's to 2 flashes ...
+    - A's maps to 1 flash, B's maps to 2 flashes ...
-    - They all knew morse code already
+    - Note: They all knew morse code already
 - What is a 1 in morse code and what is a 0?
 - Hand out morse code cheat sheet
 - Send various messages